Michael Angelo Batio: Early life and career

 He attended Northeastern Illinois University and achieved a Bachelor of Arts degree in Music Theory and Composition.
 After he had graduated, Batio looked to become a session guitarist in his hometown.
 When he asked for a job at a nearby studio, he was given a piece of music and simply asked to play it.
 He managed to play it adding his own improvisations and fills, making him the studio's primary call-out guitarist.
-As a session player, Batio recorded music for such companies as Burger King, Pizza Hut, Taco Bell, KFC, United Airlines, United Way, McDonald's, Beatrice Corp. and the Chicago Wolves hockey team.

 Holland, the Michael Angelo Band and Nitro (1984–1993)

 Batio began his recording career in 1984 when he joined new Chicago-based heavy metal band Holland, an eponymous project set up by ex-Steppenwolf singer Tommy Holland.
 With major label Atlantic Records, the band released their debut studio album in 1985 entitled Little Monsters, which saw moderate success in the United States.
 The band split up soon after, and a compilation of material from the Little Monsters sessions, Wake Up the Neighborhood, was released in 1999 through Batio's label M.A.C.E.
 Music.

-After the breakup of Holland, Batio started his own eponymous band with singer Michael Cordet, bassist Allen Hearn and drummer Paul Cammarata.
-The band did not release any albums, though three of their songs appeared on the 1998 Nitro compilation Gunnin' for Glory.

 In 1987, after the breakup of Holland, Batio joined glam metal artist Jim Gillette on his solo album "Proud to Be Loud", before founding the band Nitro with bassist T.J.
 Racer and drummer Bobby Rock.
 In 1989 Nitro released their first studio album, O.F.R., from which they released two singles, "Freight Train" and "Long Way From Home".
 The music video for "Freight Train", which received much airplay on MTV, was notable for featuring Batio playing his now famous 'Quad Guitar', a notion which FHM magazine voted one of the "50 most outrageous moments in rock history".

-1987 was also the year Batio released his first instructional video with "Star Licks Productions" as part of the "Masters Series" and was one of the first recognized metal guitarists to record instructional videos.
-This video was the very first "shred" instructional program showing many modern guitar concepts for the first time.

-By 1992, Rock and Racer had been replaced by Johnny Thunder and Ralph Carter respectively, and it was in this year that they released their second studio album entitled Nitro II: H.W.D.W.S..
-Included on the album was a cover of Ted Nugent's "Cat Scratch Fever", which the band also integrated into a music video.
-Nitro disbanded shortly afterwards.